Team-Schwessinger/Team_B_S/about.md

 Please see [How to Join](http://Team-Schwessinger.github.io/Team_B_S/how_to_join/) for more information.

 ### Research

+Our team focuses on questions around plant biosecurity in Australia by studying the interaction between plants and their fungal pathogen.
+Specifically, we work on agronomic important wheat rust fungi and the environmental important myrtle rust fungus that infects a wide range of myrtacea (e.g. eucalyptus trees).

+**Key questions are:**

+* How do these invasive fungal pathogens infect host plants?
+* What are the genes underlying host adaptation enabling infection?
+* How does evolution and adaptation shape genome structure in agricultural vs. natural ecosystems?
+* Can we develop cutting edge sequence based methods for pathogen detection?
+* How do microbial communities in plant leaves change during the infection with invasive pathogens?

+Many of these questions are also applicable to other study systems, hence we are a really collaborative team.
+We work with other groups at RSB and beyond on plant, animal, and fungal genomics.

+**Specifics**

-We study these plant-fungi interactions on multiple molecular and temporal scales.
+We study plant-fungi interactions on multiple molecular and temporal scales.
 This includes many aspects:

-Detailed molecular interaction studies of plant and fungal proteins leading to disease or immunity.
+* Detailed molecular interaction studies of plant and fungal proteins leading to disease or immunity.
 The seconds to days timescale.
-Detailed genome evolution and adaptation of fungal pathogens, especially the [wheat stripe rust fungus](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.14159?scrollTo=references&), in response to wild and agricultural ecosystems.
+* Detailed genome evolution and adaptation of fungal pathogens, especially the [wheat stripe rust fungus](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.14159?scrollTo=references&), in response to wild and agricultural ecosystems.
 The months to years timescale.
-Detailed comparative and population genomics analysis of rust fungi with a focus on wheat rusts, yet looking beyond.
+* Detailed comparative and population genomics analysis of rust fungi with a focus on wheat rusts, yet looking beyond.
 The decades to millions of year timescale.

 Our 2019 lab projects include: